nss-day-cohort-41/tabloidmvc-the-seared-scallops-andy/README.md

 Good news, everyone, our [Tabloid CLI Proof of Concept](https://github.com/nashville-software-school/TabloidCLI) did it's job!
 We were able to test our business idea after a minimal amount of development time.
 And we learned people don't want to keep a list of other people's blog content.
 What they really want is to make their own content.

 So it's time to pivot.
-We're still going to focus on long-form writing, but not we'll let people write their own posts.
+We're still going to focus on long-form writing, but now we'll let people write their own posts.

 ## Tabloid Prototype